 '''

 #[derive(Debug)]

 struct Student {

 andrew_id: String,

 attendance: Vec<bool>,

 grade: u8,

 stress_level: u64,

 }

 '''

-- Every single field is printable - It is then reasonable that the struct itself should also be printable! - Are there other traits that follow similar "derivable" logic?
+- Every single field is printable - It is then reasonable that the struct itself should also be printable! - Are there other traits that follow the same logic with structs?

 Clone

 Recall the Clone trait from week 2.